KMS states on $C^*$-algebras associated to a family of $*$-commuting local homeomorphisms: Introduction

 There are many interesting examples of product systems over the additive semigroup $\N^k$, including ones associated to the $k$-graphs of Kumjian-Pask \cite{KP} (see \cite[page 1492]{FS}).
 For systems over $\N^k$, the universal properties of $\NT(X)$ and $\OO(X)$ give strongly continuous gauge actions of the torus $\T^k$.
 Composing with an embedding of $\R$ in $\T^k$ gives actions of $\R$ on $\NT(X)$ and $\OO(X)$, and we are interested in the equilibrium states of the resulting dynamical systems.

 Our approach is informed by our previous work \cite{AaHR}, where we studied the KMS states on the Toeplitz algebra and the Cuntz--Pimsner algebra of a Hilbert bimodule associated to a local homeomorphism on a compact space $Z$.
-Here we consider a family of $k$ $*$-commuting local homeomorphisms on the same space $Z$, use them to construct a product system $X$ of Hilbert $C(Z)$--$C(Z)$ bimodules over $\N^k$, and study the KMS states of dynamical systems based on $\NT(X)$ and $\OO(X)$ as discussed above.
+Here we consider a family of $k$ $*$-commuting local homeomorphisms on the same space $Z$, use them to construct a product system $X$ of Hilbert $C(Z)$--$C(Z)$ bimodules over $\N^k$, and study the KMS states of dynamical systems based on $\NT(X)$ as discussed above.
 Our approach extends the results of \cite{AaHR} to product systems in a way parallel to the extension of results about the algebras of finite graphs in \cite{aHLRS1} to the algebras of $k$-graphs in \cite{aHLRS}.

-For large inverse temperatures we find an infinite-dimensional simplex of KMS$_\beta$ states on $\NT(X)$.
-At a critical inverse temperature $\beta_c$ determined by the dynamical properties of the local homeomorphisms, there is at least one KMS$_{\beta_c}$ state that factors though $\OO(X)$.
+For large inverse temperatures we have very complete results: we find an explicit isomorphism between the simplex of KMS$_\beta$ states of $\NT(X)$ and a concretely-described simplex of measures on $Z$.
+The surjectivity of this isomorphism requires a rational independency condition on the dynamics which has also appeared in \cite{HLS, aHLRS}.
+At a critical inverse temperature $\beta_c$ determined by the dynamical properties of the local homeomorphisms, all we can say is that there is at least one KMS$_{\beta_c}$ state of $\NT(X)$.
+We have been unable to show, even for a ``preferred dynamics'', that there are KMS$_{\beta_c}$ states which factor through a state of $\OO(X)$.

+To analyse the KMS structure of $\NT(X)$, we need to be able to recognise when a given state is a KMS state.
+This usually involves a characterising formula on nice spanning elements of a dense $*$-subalgebra of analytic elements.
+In the absence of Toeplitz-Cuntz-Krieger type relations as in the Toeplitz algebras of $k$-graphs in \cite{aHLRS} and with no orthonormal bases for the fibres of our product system as in \cite{HLS}, such a characterisation formula seemed elusive.
+Our innovation is the discovery that if the local homeomorphisms $*$-commute, then there are suitable Parseval frames for the fibres of the product system which interact in a complex way.
+Using these Parseval frames, we prove Toeplitz-Cuntz-Krieger type relations for $\NT(X)$ and get our formula.